 Work While You Can

 There is no retirement age for someone who wants to work.
-Every day without work is a day you’re tapping on to your retirement funds.
+Every day without work is a day you’re tapping into your retirement funds.
 While most companies will offer retirement packages when an employee reaches 65, a few companies will gladly continue employing their workers at any age.
 Of course, there may be negotiations regarding salaries, but a cut in your wages is better than no wages at all.

 Continuing to work also gives you a little more focus in life, limiting the risk of depression and warding off Alzheimer’s.
 Even if a company decides to let you go, nothing stops you from seeking employment in another company – or maybe even running a business of your own.
 Keeping the money flowing is essential to build a solid foundation for your retirement.
 Once you stop working, your limited funds will severely impede your freedom and the choices you make.